Introduction

 Objectives

-You are implementing HCP Terraform/Enterprise to achieve your company's business and functional objectives.
-Here, we list what we expect the goals you should realize after implementing the recommendations detailed in this guide.
+You are implementing Terraform Enterprise to achieve your company's business and functional objectives.
+Realize the goals below after implementing the recommendations detailed in this guide.

 Business objectives

-- Mitigate risk: By securing Terraform state, protecting cloud credentials, and implementing RBAC (role-based access control), you will significantly reduce the risk associated with your infrastructure.
+- Mitigate risk: By securing Terraform state, protecting cloud credentials, and implementing RBAC (role-based access control), risk associated with your infrastructure will reduce.

 - Improve skills and retention: Through infrastructure as code reuse, organizations reduce the cognitive load associated with onboarding new talent and retain that talent longer by improving productivity for team members.

-- Optimize cloud cost: By implementing a central shared service for provisioning, you will be able to optimize cloud spend and costs.
-This is achieved by standardizing and enforcing best practices on providing visibility into what is being provisioned across the organization.
-While details on how to do this and implement the necessary guardrails is covered in later HVDs, this guide is a necessary prerequisite towards that goal.
+- Optimize cloud cost: By implementing a central shared service for provisioning, you are more able to optimize cloud spend and costs.
+Standardize and enforcing best practices on visibility into deployments across the organization to enhance this.
+This guide is a necessary prerequisite towards this goal.

 Functional objectives